stefanonepa/epfl-ldap/README.md

 ﻿# epfl-ldap

-Simple wrapper to query the epfl ldap
+Simple wrapper to query the EPFL LDAP.

 ## Usage
 ```javascript